Consent-Management-System-SLT/ConsentHub-Frontend/VERCEL_DEPLOYMENT_TROUBLESHOOT.md

 ## Why Vercel Isn't Deploying Your Latest Commits

-Your git commits are up to date (latest commit: `1561c65`), but Vercel isn't deploying.
+Your git commits are up to date (latest commit: `a3907da`), but Vercel isn't deploying.
 Here are the most common reasons:

+**🚨 URGENT: Console logs show deployed version still has doubled endpoints!**

 ### 1. Check Vercel Auto-Deploy Settings
 - Go to your Vercel dashboard: https://vercel.com/dashboard